5 Steps for getting married at the Old Orange Courthouse

 - A civil non-sectarian ceremony will be performed by a Deputy Commissioner of Marriage.

-- Civil ceremonies are available by appointment only.
-Walk-ins will not be accommodated.
+- Civil ceremonies are available by appointment and walk-ins.
 Book your ceremony appointment here.